From gourmet vegan burgers and ice cream to plant-based chicken wings, these guys got you covered!

 4. The Smoked Vegan (UK)

 No, not a stoned vegan, but yes selling the green stuff nonetheless.
-This is a new street food stall to watch out for in 2019.
+This is a new street food stall to watch out for.

 5. GMonkey (US)